Andria Hautamaki: About

 Andria is an Eddie Adams Workshop XXVII alumni, received the 2016 Missouri Photo Workshop Bill & Duane Honorary Directors Scholarship, and is a member of Women Photograph.

-Her work has appeared in CNN, Fem Patagonia, High Country News, International Sheepdog News, National Geographic Traveler, NPR, OZY, STAT News, Terra Mater Magazin, and The Washington Post.
+Her work has appeared in CNN, Fem Patagonia, High Country News, International Sheepdog News, National Geographic Traveler, NPR, OZY, STAT News, Terra Mater Magazin, TIME, The New York Times, and The Washington Post.
 She is a frequent contributor to Western Horseman.

 Andria is fluent in Spanish and available for assignments worldwide.

 - Nominated for National Geographic's Second Assistant Grant Program

 - CNN’s “Year in 2018” photo gallery

 - Women Photograph’s “2018 Year in Pictures” photo gallery

 - Malta International Photo Award Top 25 Image